The Big, Easy Guide to Keyword Research for Businesses

 WordStream’s new and improved keyword research tool not only provides keyword ideas and search volume, it gives you the ability to filter by industry and country to get more targeted data.

-Even better, if you connect your Google AdWords account, you’ll get personalized competition and CPC data based on your own business’s metrics, as well as an Opportunity Score that helps you prioritize where to start.
+Even better, if you connect your Google Ads account (formerly known as Google AdWords), you’ll get personalized competition and CPC data based on your own business’s metrics, as well as an Opportunity Score that helps you prioritize where to start.
 A higher Opportunity Score represents a keyword with more volume but less competition – target those keywords first for the best, and fastest, results!

 Once you’ve got results, you can get the full list of keywords and associated keyword data emailed to you for free.